uhuc-de/minecraft-vanilla-server-toolset/README.md

 		backup <reason>		Backups the server
 		overviewer		Renders the overviewer map

+		log				Shows the logfile with less
-		shell			Show the tail of the logfile and starts the minecraft shell
+		shell			Shows the tail of the logfile and starts the minecraft shell